How to Protect Your Fine Jewelry During Exercise, Travel & Daily Life

 1. Rinse jewelry under lukewarm water

-2. Gently wipe with soft cloth
+2. Gently wipe with a soft cloth

-3. Dry thoroughly
+3. Dry thoroughly before storing

-1. Soak in warm water with mild soap (15-20 minutes)
+1. Soak in warm water with mild dish soap for 15–20 minutes

-2. Gently brush with soft toothbrush
+2. Gently brush with a soft toothbrush

-3. Rinse thoroughly
+3. Rinse thoroughly under warm running water

-Travel Cleaning Kit
+Travel Cleaning Kit Essentials

 • Soft microfiber cloth